This article provides you with information for setting up Inbox order confirmation campaign.

 Ensure the action button in the Inbox message is set to Deep Link and you direct the user to the relevant area in the app, such as the ‘My Orders’ area or equivalent.

-- From the Automation menu select Automation, click Create Program, then select Behaviour-focused journeys (Interactions).
+- From the Automation menu select Automation Programs, click Create Program, then select Behaviour-focused journeys (Interactions).

 - Select the trigger for the Interactions program, an External Event in this case (as per the screenshot below).